miconda/mdwikixs/README.md

 It is written in Go (golang), aiming to be self contained as much as possible, but allow also customization, with ability to run on local network, even when there is no internet connection.

+An important goal is that the outcome of using the wiki can be easily sent to other people that can view them without running any web server or wiki system.
+Practically, just archive the `web/pages` folder and send it over.
+The markdown files are easy to read with any text editor.
+If you do not want to include the editing history (the revisions of the wiki pages) in what is sent out, exclude the `web/pages/.git/` folder when creating the archive.

 ## Installation ##

 To compile `mdwikixs` it is required to install the [Go language](https://golang.org/) and set the required environment variables.